 - Telescoping- This is the most common design.
 Telescoping poles collapse into themselves for storage.
-The biggest benefit to this design is that the pole height is adjustable.
+The biggest benefit to this design is that the hiking pole height is adjustable.
 You can extend the poles when descending and shorten them when climbing.
 You can adjust the pole to the ideal length for your height.
 Being able to adjust the pole length also comes in handy when pitching a tarp or trekking pole tent.
 The drawback to this design is that telescoping poles are generally heavier than other design options due to the added weight of the locking mechanisms.

 - Foldable- These work kind of like tent poles.
 They come apart, usually into three pieces.
 The three pieces are often held together by an internal cord.
 A push-button locking mechanism locks the poles together.
 This design is lightweight and compact.
 These are a great choice for hikers who travel often and need to pack their poles in their luggage.
 Ultralight hikers and trail runners tend to choose this design as well.

-- Fixed- These poles are simply fixed in their position.
+- Fixed- Fixed length poles are simply fixed in their position.
 They don’t break apart or collapse in any way.
 The benefit of this design is that they are lightweight.
 There is no added weight for locking mechanisms because there are fewer parts.
 These poles are also very reliable and strong.
 They don’t have any weak spots where they come apart.
 The drawback is that they aren’t adjustable.
 This is a problem on trails with a lot of elevation change.
 They are also difficult to pack when you’re not using them.

 Trekking Pole Length

 In order to enjoy all of the benefits of trekking poles, they must be the correct length.
 If your poles are too short, you tend to hunch over while you walk.
 This can cause back and shoulder pain.
 If your poles are too long, they become awkward and unwieldy to use and can put your body in an unnatural position.
-The trekking pole length that you need depends on your height.
+The pole length that you need depends on your height.

 Ideally, your trekking poles should put your elbows at a 90-degree angle when you hold the tips of the poles on the ground next to your feet.
 Most models are adjustable which makes this position easy to achieve.
 If you’re buying fixed length poles, you’ll have to measure and choose the correct length for your height.